-The risk management tool used to record the risk assessment is a risk register.
+Risk Register: The risk management tool used to record the risk assessment is a risk register.
 Risks are identified to include nature of risk, level of risk, impact and frequency of risk, reference the owner of the risk, and the mitigating measures in place to respond to the risk of the data ecosystems, products and services.
 For a given IT asset, an estimate should be made of the largest potential business impact, based on failures of confidentiality, integrity, and availability.
 The relative business impact of these three types of failure events should then be estimated as high, medium, or low.
 For example, if a system is estimated as having a low requirement for confidentiality, a medium requirement for data integrity, and a high requirement for service availability, then that IT asset is treated as having a high requirement for attention.

-5.5.3 Defining Risk Tolerance
+5.5.2 Defining Risk Tolerance

-USG organizations' senior leadership shall decide if and when a residual level of risk may be acceptable.
-It is then senior management's choice of one of the following activities pertaining to each of the identified risks to determine an appropriate risk response:
+Senior leadership at each USG organization shall decide when a residual level of risk may be acceptable.
+The choices available to senior leadership includes the following activities pertaining to each of the identified risks to determine an appropriate risk response:

-- 1. Mitigate the risk by implementing safeguards (controls and countermeasures);

-- 2. Accept the risk;

-- 3. Avoid the risk; or,

-- 4. Transfer the risk.
+- 1. Mitigate the risk (by choosing to engage in an action with safeguards); - 2.
+Accept the risk (by choosing to engage in an action without safeguards); - 3.
+Avoid the risk (by choosing not to engage in an action); or, - 4.
+Transfer the risk (by choosing to move the risk to another party).

-5.5.4 USG Organizations Risk Management Programs
+5.5.3 USG Organizations Risk Management Programs

-The practice of risk management within a USG organization must be based upon the results of the organization's risk analysis process.
-Based on the impact analysis and the risk assessment, the organization should determine what types of safeguards are appropriate to address their defined risks.
+The practice of risk management within a USG organization must be based upon architecture, contracted external supplier relationship and the results of the organization's risk analysis process.
+Supplier (e.g., contracted, third-party, external vendor...) risk management addresses three components beginning with supplier risk assessment process; the second component concerns contracts; and the third component concerns contract/supplier evaluation.
+All three of these components are addressed within the Business Procedures Management, Section 3.4 Contracts.3 Based on the impact analysis and the risk assessment, the organization should determine what types of safeguards are appropriate to address their defined risks.
 In this manner, the safeguards deployed reflect the true importance of the investment in the information resources used to accomplish the organization's mission.

-A risk management plan must then be developed documenting the actions, safeguards, or countermeasures that can be taken to reduce the identified risks based on available resources.
+A risk management plan must then be developed documenting the actions and safeguards (or countermeasures) that can be taken to reduce the identified risks based on available resources.
 While it is not required that this plan be on file with USG Cybersecurity, it must be made available upon request.
 A focus on the USG and organization missions is vital.
-The IT organization cannot, and is not expected to, mitigate every risk, but must prioritize based on the threat to the mission and available resources.
+The IT organization cannot, and is not expected to, mitigate every risk but must prioritize based on the threat to the mission and available resources.
 Obtaining resources for risk management is subject to the same technical, programmatic, and budgetary justification and review processes required for any information technology program.
-The risk management practices implemented by the USG organization will vary depending upon the nature of the organization's information assets.
+The risk management practices implemented by each USG organization will vary depending upon the nature of the organization's information assets.